mia-platform/documentation/docs/fast_data/monitoring/overview.md

 ## Putting It All Together

 Once your Dashboards are ready, it can be very handy to view them directly inside the console.
-To do that, you need to access the CMS and add the Dashboards you just created to your project, as explained [here](../../development_suite/monitoring/dashboard).
-The Dashboards will then be available in the Dashboard Area of the Console.
+To do that, you can visit the `Dashboards` section of your project and add the Dashboards you just created to it, as explained [here](../../development_suite/monitoring/dashboard.md#add-a-dashboard).